Academic IELTS Writing task 1 Sample 96 - Consumer spending on different items in five different countries

-The given table represents amount spent by consumers of five different countries on different categories of items in year 2002.
+The given table represents amount spent by consumers in five different countries on different categories of items in the year 2002.
 As is presented in chart people of Ireland, Italy, Spain, Sweden and finally Turkey consumed specific amount on different items respectively as mentioned different items like food and tobacco whereas clothing and footwear and finally leisure and education.

-In conclusion, Turkey gave priority to food and tobacco whereas Italy spent substantial amount on clothing and footwear and lastly Turkish gave priority to education and leisure and spent 4.35%.
+In conclusion, Turkey gave priority to food and tobacco whereas Italy spent a substantial amount on clothing and footwear and lastly Turkish gave priority to education and leisure and spent 4.35%.

 [ Written by - Faisal Ali ]

 The table shows the figures about the proportion of the money spent on different types of consumptions in five countries in 2002.

 There is an obvious fact that Turkey was the first ranked in terms of consumed money for both leisure time and education and eating, drinking and smoking.
 By contrast, residents in Sweden had spent the least money for food, drinks and tobacco and wearing.

 In Turkey, roughly 32 percent of the people’s budget went for food, drinks and smoking.
 Similarly, Ireland is in the second order, people who lived there spent nearly 29 percent for that.
 However, these people spent only approximately 2 percent of their money to their education and spare time.